alitabatabaei/amdocs-coding-challenge/README.md

 # react-coding-challenge

 # Delivery React Coding Challenge

 ## 1. Goal

 Your goal is to build a react app that displays a list of books.
 We will provide guidelines and feature requests below, but ultimately the design and functionality of your app is up to you.
-Keep in mind functionality and code quality is more important than asthetic design.
-The code you write should be maintanable and easy to understand.
+Keep in mind functionality and code quality is more important than aesthetic design.
+The code you write should be maintainable and easy to understand.

 ## 2. Instructions